cloudacademy/athena-sg-analyser/README.md

 ```

 Let's now query and extract attributes of interest from the JSON requestparameters data:

+Note: Update and replace the EC2 security group identifier before running the following query

 ```sql
 SELECT json_extract_scalar(requestparameters, '$.groupId') AS sg_id,